tatsuyafujisaki/kotlin-playground/markdown/coroutines-flow.md

 * wait for child coroutines to complete like coroutineScope.
 * won’t cancel other children when one of them fails.
 It's different from coroutineScope.

-# GlobalScope
-* is a scope.
-  * whose context does not inherit its outer scope's context.
-  * which is not canceled when the outer scope is canceled.

 # CoroutineContext
 * is key-value pairs.
   * "Dispatcher" = "Main"